 3. Where does the song title go?

-In the traditional music video lower third, this would go at the second.
+In the traditional music video lower third order, the song title would be the second item.
 You almost always see this in the video’s post title nowadays as well.

 The artist and song title can combine